saleel/react-native-super-grid/README.md

 | horizontal | boolean | false | If true, the grid will be scrolling horizontally.
 If you want your item to fill the height when using a horizontal grid, you should give it a height of '100%'.
 This prop doesn't affect the SectionGrid, which only scrolls vertically. |
 | onLayout | Function |  | Optional callback ran by the internal `FlatList` or `SectionList`'s `onLayout` function, thus invoked on mount and layout changes. |

+All additional props you pass will be passed on to the internal FlatList/SectionList.
+This means you can make use of various props and methods like `ListHeaderComponent`, `onEndReached`, `onRefresh`...etc.
+While these are not tested for compatibility, most of them should work as expected.

 ## FlatGrid Example
 ```javascript